RedAurum/RedAurum/README.md

 Hey there, @RedAurum here! ☁ 👋🚀 ☁ <br>
-Love Coding 💻 and playing video games🎮
+Love Web Design 💻 and playing video games🎮
 <hr>
 I have always enjoyed making my own content to use on the web.
 I acquired my first skills in HTML when I was a teenager, and I also started using Photoshop to edit digital images. <br><br>

 Following online courses on YouTube and Udemy, I learned the basics of Web Development languages (HTML, CSS, Javascript) and Python.
 In a short time, I managed to make my first web page from scratch, and soon after I started practising with Bootstrap.
 I also have some experience with Figma and Adobe XD creating wireframes and basic mock-up applications.

-I am currently studying Software Development and Web Design in order to take an active part in the Web Design and UX/UI industry in the future.📚
+I am currently studying User Experience Design in order to take an active part in the Web Design and UX/UI industry in the future.📚
 <hr>
 I am always learning something new 😎
 <!---